tensorflow/tensorflow/tensorflow/g3doc/how_tos/adding_an_op/index.md

 ```

 `c->set_output(0, c->input(0));` declares that the first output's shape should
 be set to the first input's shape.
 If the output is selected by its index as in the above example, the second parameter of `set_output` should be a `ShapeHandle` object.
 You can create an empty `ShapeHandle` object by its default constructor.
-The `ShapeHandle` object for an input with index `idx` can be gotten by `c->input(idx)`.
+The `ShapeHandle` object for an input with index `idx` can be obtained by `c->input(idx)`.

 There are a number of common shape functions
 that apply to many ops, such as `shape_inference::UnchangedShape` which can be